rehierl/abstract-properties/03-relations/1-0-graphs.md

 # graphs

-The following is a barebone introduction to graph-based visualizations, intended to allow to read/understand the visualization of a relation.
+The following is a barebone introduction to graph-based visualizations, intended to allow to read/understand the visualization of relations.

 A (directed) graph `G := (V,E)` is an endo-relation that consists of a set of vertices/nodes `V` and a set of 2-element sequences as its set of edges `E`.